 Lunch Bunch is a weekly lunch-time get together.
 Everyone is invited to bring a lunch to the church library every Wednesday at 12:00 noon and enjoy the company of fellow Unitarian Universalists.

-Quilting Bee: The UU Bee Welcome, meets every Wednesday from 10:00 to 4:00 pm in the Foyer.
+Quilting Bee: The UU Bee Welcome, meets every week in the church lobby.
 The Bee is open to all levels of quilters, both members and non-members.
 It welcomes all styles of quilting work from machine-quilting to hand-quilting to appliqué.
 The purpose of a quilting bee is to provide an opportunity for quilters to spend time together as they work on their individual quilting projects and exchange tips of the trade, encourage and support each other, share new ideas, deepen friendships, and generally have a good time.
 A $1 donation per quilter will be given at each session to cover the cost of utilities.
 The contact person is Chris Ramsey.

 Unitarian Universalist Children’s Playgroups (all are welcome): Parents/caregivers must remain on site with their children.
 The members of the group plan outings, holiday celebrations and other activities together.
 Contact Susan Freudenthal, DRE, for more information.